siran/writing/books/A New Arithmetic/A New Arithmetic - 002 Relation-Aware Addition.md

 X=x^2\in\mathbb U.
 $$

-Then the joined sum can be written:
+Then the upper-case sum can be written:

 $$
 U+V=X=(u+v)^2.